 I think I get the ideology thing, after my fashion, but, perhaps because of my direction through life, I feel committed to an interpretive worldview in which the individual is the measure of the social, rather than the other way around.
 For example, I thought the global success of Philip Kotler’s textbook genre had to be explained to some degree by the ideological character of his rhetorical style, so I wrote about that (Hackley, 2003), hoping that I could promote a critical vocabulary.
 I thought it was especially important to debunk the preposterous claim some managerial Marketing texts make that they directly access the ‘real’ world of practice by avoiding theory.
 Besides, any education that aspires to be higher as opposed to being merely further ought to include some tuition in critique.
 I see no conflict in this with the ostensibly vocational aims of business education.
-Without critical thinking and analytical skills (in the vernacular, the skills of crap detection) how can Marketing professionals hope to glean insights into markets and consumers to design strategy, or distinguish between research insight and redundant information?
+Without critical thinking and analytical skills (in the vernacular, the skills of crap detection), how can Marketing professionals hope to glean insights into markets and consumers to design strategy, or distinguish between research insight and redundant information?
 Or evaluate the claims made by rival actors in a Marketing department?
 It seemed to me that there need be no agenda to a critical Marketing pedagogy other than a commitment to the integrity of the students’ Education.